bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 **Listing 1: Example of a Basic Residual Block in Keras** (adapted from `source <https://towardsdatascience.com/mobilenetv2-inverted-residuals-and-linear-bottlenecks-8a4362f4ffd5>`__)

-Next, let's look at what changes with an inverted residual shown in Listing 2.
+Next, let's look the changes in an inverted residual block shown in Listing 2.
-Here we "invert" the residual connection where we are making the residual connection between the bottleneck "squeezed" layers.
+Here we "invert" the residual connection where we are making the residual connection between the bottleneck "squeezed" layers instead of "expanded" layers.
 Recall that we'll eventually be stacking these blocks, so there will still be alternations of squeezed ("bottlenecks") and expansion layers.
 The difference with Listing 1 is that we'll be making residual connections between the bottleneck layers instead of expansion layers.

 .. code-block:: Python